MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-rules-based-suggested-contacts.md

 # Configure rules-based suggestions for contacts in Microsoft Teams

 Agents can collaborate with other contacts directly through Microsoft Teams to quickly resolve customer issues.
-As an administrator, you can enable rules-based suggested contacts to be displayed when an agent starts a new connected chat.
+As an administrator, you can enable rules-based suggested contacts that are displayed when an agent starts a new connected chat.
 This feature can help agents in your organization to quickly find the right coworkers to collaborate with.

 A maximum of 10 rules are supported per record type.